 - past medical history (see below for conditions that may predispose to CSI)

-- symptoms post-incident including neurological symptoms, neck pain and ambulation
+- symptoms post-incident including neurological symptoms, neck pain, ambulation and respiratory distress.

 - Down syndrome (shallower facet joints and hypotonia causing increased risk of horizontal displacement)